A guide to MRO inventory management

 Katana connects all of your data into one central location, giving you a complete view of what’s happening with your production process and helping you to identify areas of opportunity.

-If your MRO inventory is disconnected and spread out among departments, try out Katana for free with a 14-day trial, and you’ll quickly see some easy MRO inventory management solutions.
+If your MRO inventory is disconnected and spread out among departments, get a demo of Katana, and you’ll quickly see some easy MRO inventory management solutions.